fbpx

 How to plant corn

 The first requirement is sufficient space in your vegetable garden.
 Sweet Corn pollinates best when it’s grown in a block as opposed to a row.
-This is because corn is a member of the grass family and like grains, it’s wind pollinated.
-So if you’re using raised vegetable garden beds you’ll have to use at least two adjacent beds (or adjacent sections of beds) to see successful pollination.
+This is because corn is a member of the grass family, and like grains, it’s wind-pollinated.
+So, if you’re using raised vegetable garden beds, you’ll have to use at least two adjacent beds (or adjacent sections of beds) to see successful pollination.
 If you grow your corn in just one row, you may end up with ears that have only cob where kernels should be.

 Germinate corn seed quickly

 One of the key requirements of successful sweet corn is getting the seed to germinate quickly.
 This is strictly a function of soil temperature.
-Plant too early and the corn seed will not warm enough to germinate.
-Plant too late and the heat of the summer will fry the young plants.
+Plant too early, and the corn seed will not warm enough to germinate.
+Plant too late, and the heat of the summer will fry the young plants.
 According to the Vegetable Gardener’s Bible, soil temperature (not air temperature) should be 80 degrees when you plant sweet corn.
 I’ve found it sufficient to be in the 70-degree range, which here in USDA Zone 6 is usually the week after Memorial Day unless we have an unusually hot May.

 Sweet corn is fussy about transplanting